 Instant Pot Meat Loaf

-- 1 tbsp + 1 tsp mixed herbs
+- 1 tablespoon + 1 teaspoon mixed herbs

 - Lots of ground black pepper

-2. Compact into a meat loaf.
+- Compact into a meat loaf.
 If using a mould, grease it with oil (I used olive oil) and place it in that.
 In the Instant Pot Silicone mould I also moulded it away from the walls with my hands to give it extra shape.
 Remember not to compact too much.
 And also remember you don’t need a mould for the pork and beef version (the turkey one is a bit more fragile) but it is good to have your meat loaf in something so that it stays juicy.
-Of course you can turn to make meatballs or burgers.
+Of course you can turn it into meatballs or burgers.

-4. Check that the meat loaf is cooked through either by cutting it open or with a meat thermometer.
-The meat thermometer will also allow you to play with different shapes in future
+- Check that the meat loaf is cooked through either by cutting it open or with a meat thermometer.

 - The meat loaf can be sliced and served straight away but bear in mind a bit of standing time will make it easier to slice.
 It can also be served cold the next day (when it will slice much better).